Kaustubh-Indulkar/TE-IT-DSBDA-Assignmnets/README.md

 # Data Science And Big Data Analytics Assignments

-This repository contains the solutions for a series of assignments covering Big Data Analytics and Machine Learning concepts.
+This repository contains the solutions for a series of assignments covering Data Science And Big Data Analytics concepts.
 The assignments are divided into three groups:

 **Group A: Hadoop Ecosystem**